github/docs/content/actions/learn-github-actions/understanding-github-actions.md

 ## Viewing the workflow's activity

-Once your workflow has started running, you can {% ifversion fpt or ghes > 3.0 or ghae or ghec %}see a visualization graph of the run's progress and {% endif %}view each step's activity on {% data variables.product.prodname_dotcom %}.
+Once your workflow has started running, you can see a visualization graph of the run's progress and view each step's activity on {% data variables.product.prodname_dotcom %}.

 {% data reusables.repositories.navigate-to-repo %}
 1. Under your repository name, click **Actions**.